Most visitors to Bangkok choose to stay in one of three neighbourhoods.

 If you’re currently rolling your eyes and thinking to yourself, Oh look, Lauren’s found a hipster neighbourhood she likes, then believe me — I’m rolling my eyes right alongside you.

-At that point, Ari was still fairly under-the-radar, but just at the point of developing into somewhere more hipster.
-There were cafes and dessert spots, and plenty of cool bars serving craft beer.
-There were a handful of tourists and expats wandering the streets but the vast majority of the local restaurants were void of foreigners.
+Ari is still fairly under-the-radar, but just at the point of developing into somewhere more hipster.
+There are cafes and dessert spots, and plenty of cool bars serving craft beer.
+There are a handful of tourists and expats wandering the streets but the vast majority of the local restaurants were void of foreigners.

-There was so much to love about this neighbourhood.
+There is so much to love about this neighbourhood.

-The neighbourhood was filled with gorgeous cafes, from Fab Cafe to Laliart Cafe to Porcupine Cafe to Aran Bicicletta, which had bicycles all over the wall.
+The neighbourhood is filled with gorgeous cafes, from Lilou & Laliart to Porcupine Cafe to Aran Bicicletta, which had bicycles all over the wall.
+If you’re looking for coffee recommendations in the area, all three of them are great.

-Its location, away from the main tourist activities, meant that it was more calm than chaotic, and the eateries were filled with locals.
-The restaurant and bar scene was great, with cheap street food available at all times of the day, a fun night market to wander around, plenty of local options where you’d pay $1-$2 for dinner each night, and some great international options for whenever you have a craving for some tacos.
+Its location, away from the main tourist activities, means that it is more calm than chaotic, and the eateries are filled with locals.
+The restaurant and bar scene are great, with cheap street food available at all times of the day, a fun night market to wander around, plenty of local options where you’ll pay $1-$2 for dinner each night, and some great international options for whenever you have a craving for some tacos.

-Despite not attracting many tourists, the main attractions in Bangkok were still somewhat accessible, as Ari is on the BTS Skytrain.
+Despite not attracting many tourists, the main attractions in Bangkok are still somewhat accessible, as Ari is on the BTS Skytrain.
 Chatuchak Weekend Market is just a couple of minutes away from Ari, and Dave and I walked into Siam one evening to check out the over-the-top luxurious Enigma experience at Paragon Cineplex.
-Was it worth spending $120 on two tickets to see Black Panther?
+Was it worth spending $120 on two tickets?
 It almost was when you take into account that our seats were actually a comfortable double bed and our tickets included a meal, soft drink, a cocktail, popcorn, a massage, and a butler.

 But, as you may have gathered from my already frequent mentions of the food, the restaurant scene is exactly why Ari is my favourite neighbourhood in Bangkok.